treyhunner/pyrepl-hacks/README.md

         repl.bind_to_insert("Ctrl+N", "[2, 1, 3, 4, 7, 11, 18, 29]")

 _main()
-del _main  # Don't polute the global namespace in our REPL
+del _main  # Don't pollute the global namespace in our REPL
 ```

 Note that this will only modify the REPL in environments where `pyrepl-hacks` is installed.